 Victoria Falls after the rains Zambezi Elephant Trails

 Livingstone is the tourist capitol of Zambia and just a few miles from one of the Severn Wonders of the World – Victoria Falls, which is also listed as a World Heritage Site.
 This area is fast developing in tourism.
 New hotels, lodges and attractions are bringing employment and income to the region.
-Therefore by initial concentrating in one area The Butterfly Tree has made a substantial difference, improving the health standards, most essentially providing safe, clean water, supporting feeding programs, building classrooms and developing education – the more children that can be educated the more chance they have of getting employment.
-Sponsor an orphan through our orphan sponsorship program, give them hope and let them make the difference.
-We have now spread our work into the Musokotwane, Sikute and Nyawe Chiefdoms and have including an orphanage in Livingstone.
+The Butterfly Tree has made a substantial difference in this area.
+We improve the health standards, provide safe, clean water, support feeding programmes, build classrooms and develop entire new schools.
+We are the biggest contributor to education in the Kazungula District.
+We have expanded our work into Musokotwane, Sikute and Nyawe Chiefdoms.

 Zambian Sunset Baobab Tree

 Running The Butterfly Tree and working in Zambia has been a life-changing experience for me.
-I have a great affection for these people who have so little, and yet they are happy.
+I have a great affection for these people who have so little, and yet they are mostly happy.
 If we can assist them by providing the essentials in life – water, food, health and education they are ready to move forward and become sustainable.
-Get involved and see if you can help them to achieve this.
+See how you can Get involved and help them to achieve this.